kuhnchris/kuhnchris/README.md

 * GraphQL
 * various other frameworks and skills I probabbly forgot about...

+### Any more questions?
+Feel free to reach out to me!
 <!--
 **kuhnchris/kuhnchris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.